freek-van-sambeek/econometrics/README.md

-# Principles of Economcetrics II
+# Principles of Economcetrics
-Replicating results of the course Principles of Econometrics II (EC221) at LSE in code.
+Replicating results of the course Principles of Econometrics (EC221) at LSE in code.